naborlozada/Aaegypti_domestication/README.md

 ##
 ## NOTICE:
-Due technical issues, we are currently reuploading the Whole Genome Sequences (WGS) in the SRA database under the BioProject: PRJNA943178.
+1) Due technical issues, we are currently reuploading the Whole Genome Sequences (WGS) in the SRA database under the BioProject: PRJNA943178.
+2) All Supplementary Data submmitted with the paper is in `Supplementary Data` section

 ##
 ## Description